Professor of Modern Japanese Literature, Department of Asian Languages and Literatures

 Adjunct, Dept of Gender, Women, and Sexuality Studies

 Affiliate, Textual Studies Program

 My research interests: Modern Japanese-language prose; art and capitalism; the flow of literary works throughout the larger Japanese linguistic community; the function of power in the literary field; and theories of diaspora and heterogeneity, particularly as they challenge culturalist concepts of national identity.

-My recent book, Manufacturing Modern Japanese Literature: Publishing, Prizes, and the Ascription of Literary Value (Duke University Press, 2010), examines the relationship between the concept of a national literature and the publishing industry.
-My current project is the role of literature in the Japanese diaspora, focusing on the production and consumption of literary texts from both Tokyo and São Paulo.
+My first book, Manufacturing Modern Japanese Literature: Publishing, Prizes, and the Ascription of Literary Value (Duke University Press, 2010), examines the relationship between the concept of a national literature and the publishing industry.
+It looks at the Great Kantō Earthquake of 1923, Kaizō-sha’s Gendai Nihon bungaku zenshū, the establishment of the Akutagawa Prize for literature, and contemporary debates about literary value.

 In addition, I have been working on Asian American cultural history, with a focus on Japanese-language discourse and literary production.
 I edited the 28-volume Shiatoru-ban Nihongo tokuhon (reproduction of the textbook series produced in Seattle from 1920-38), and the 16-volume Kashū-ban Nihongo tokuhon (reproduction of the textbook series produced in California from 1924-39).
 Both were published by Bunsei Shoin (Tokyo), the first in 2012 and the second in 2014.